amonroe1118/cds490/README.md

 Methods:
-With the help of R Studio, I imported the data in the form of .csv files.
+With R Studio, I imported the data in the form of .csv files.
-Using ggplot2 and facet wrapping, I created several plots to compare the population of Black people against the total population of each county.
+Using ggplot2 and facet wrapping, I created several plots to compare the population of Black people against the total population of each county, as well other factors like median income per county.

 Hypothesis: